 Ok, with that background out of the way, what are some key lessons?
 Simply put, I’ve learned plenty, and not nearly enough.
 We’ve built an amazing network, both here and abroad, from scratch based on a simple mission of ‘Bringing the Community Together’ for the greater good of all.
 While that concept is widely held and often-pursued by various groups since, there was not much in the way of other existing models for us to observe in those early days.

 All said and done: I would not trade experiences gained, for anything.
-So, since now we’re grown-up and ‘mature’ enough to consider carefully, it’s time to focus on the best way forward for all stake-holders.
+So, since we’re grown-up and ‘mature’ enough to consider carefully, it’s time to focus on the best way forward for all stake-holders.
 As our industry has morphed over time, with scale comes fragmentation, clearly we could better serve verticals within the community.
-That challenge requires people, platforms and programs in place for our next cycle.. as always – most interesting times ahead.
+That challenge will require people, platforms and programs in place to fuel our next cycle.. as always – most interesting times ahead.. :)

 Regardless of how my future unfolds, the core DNA must continue to be open and neutral; No Fear or Favour.
-Meanwhile, we’ve announced MoMo Tokyo xTEN celebration plans for September and plan to hold a follow-up event in late October to plot our next exciting cycle together.
-My most sincere Thanks To Everyone who has participated over these years - as they say “serendipity is difficult to measure”.. indeed, it’s priceless.
+Meanwhile, we’ve announced MoMo Tokyo xTEN celebration plans for September and plan to hold a follow-up event in late October to plan our future course together.
+Our Most Sincere Thanks To Everyone who has participated and supported us over these many years - as they say “serendipity is difficult to measure”.. indeed, it’s Priceless.

 Lars Cosh-Ishii, Representative Director, Mobikyo K.K.

 Based in Japan since 2001, I've earned a Ph.D from MiT = Mobile in Tokyo!